adhhamdev/interion/README.md

 ## 🎯 Hackathon Submission

-**Interion** was created as part of a hackathon to demonstrate the practical applications of AI in everyday life.
+**Interior AI** was created as part of a hackathon to demonstrate the practical applications of AI in everyday life.
 This project showcases:

 - **Innovation**: Using Gemini AI for creative interior design solutions
 - **Accessibility**: Making professional design advice available to everyone